rydmike/rydmike.github.io/blog_m3_talk.md

 ## Recording of the Talk

 The talk was streamed live and is available as a recording on YouTube.
-It is in two parts, below you can find direct links to the starting point for each part.
+It is in two parts, below you can find direct links to the starting point of each part.

 #### Part one